-Level I and Level II fieldwork assignments are based on availability of placements, the student's self-identified priorities and preferences, a randomized matching process in PRISM and, in some instances, an interview with the site.
-If a student initiates the cancellation of a fieldwork assignment once it is confirmed, reassignment will only be considered after all students are initially placed.
+Level I and Level II fieldwork assignments are based on availability of placements, the student's selfidentified priorities and preferences, a randomized matching process in PRISM, and site-specific interviews.
+In addition, the performance in Level I fieldwork and course learning activities will be taken into consideration during the Level II fieldwork placement process.